Tomev/qcflow/docs/source/model/models-from-code.rst

         |

-        In this example, we will explore a more complex scenario that demonstrates how to work with multiple Python scripts and leverage the ``code_paths`` feature in MLflow for model management.
+        In this example, we will explore a more complex scenario that demonstrates how to work with multiple Python scripts and leverage the ``code_paths`` feature in QCFlow for model management.
 Specifically, we will define a simple script that contains a function that performs basic arithmetic operations, and then use this function within an ``AddModel`` custom ``PythonModel`` that we will define in a separate script.
-        This model will be logged with MLflow, allowing us to perform predictions using the stored model.
+        This model will be logged with QCFlow, allowing us to perform predictions using the stored model.

-         To learn more about the ``code_paths`` feature in MLflow, see the `guidelines on usage here <../model/dependencies.html#caveats-of-code-paths-option>`_.
+         To learn more about the ``code_paths`` feature in QCFlow, see the `guidelines on usage here <../model/dependencies.html#caveats-of-code-paths-option>`_.

         This tutorial will show you how to:

         - Create multiple Python files from within a Jupyter notebook.
-        - Log a custom model with MLflow that relies on external code defined in another file.
+        - Log a custom model with QCFlow that relies on external code defined in another file.
         - Use the ``code_paths`` feature to include additional scripts when logging the model, ensuring that all dependencies are available when the model is loaded for inference.

         .. raw:: html